 - Family members and friends who want to maintain the status quo

-- New people in the lives of those who were negatively impacted who don’t want to see their loved ones hurt again or taken advantage of
+- New people close to those who were negatively impacted who don’t want to see their loved ones hurt again or taken advantage of

 Possible Fallout For the Protagonist if This Goal Is Not Met: